eantonjt/Gutenberg-Enhancer/README.md

 * Chapter markings to easily go between chapters
 * Just provide a more pleasant reading experience in general

-A description of the thoughts and solutions that I had when I made this project can be found here LINK.
+A video showcasing the functionality of the plugin can be found here https://www.youtube.com/embed/SD90Y-qBpKI?si=Ux8g1sLAc36jXYWI

 ## Installation instructions
 1. Download the project